matthewrossi/seapp/script/README.md

 ### mac_permissions.xml

-The mac_permissions.xml file is used for controlling the Middleware MAC solutions, as well as mapping a public base16 signing key with an arbitrary `seinfo` string.
+The mac_permissions.xml file is used to control the Middleware MAC solutions, as well as mapping a public base16 signing key with an arbitrary `seinfo` string.
 Details of the files contents can be found in a comment at the top of the platform [mac_permissions.xml](https://android.googlesource.com/platform/system/sepolicy/+/refs/tags/android-9.0.0_r39/private/mac_permissions.xml) file.